AedenThomas/ScuderiaEstate/README.md

 ### 4. Built on Trust and Transparency
-Personal information is a top priority for private buyers and sellers.
+Protecting personal information is a top priority for private buyers and sellers.
 Scuderia Estate will only share sensitive personal information of private buyers and sellers with users who have undergone rigorous identity verification, as shown in Figure X. Our services ensure transparency and reliability through rigorous customer verification and robust data protection.
 We employ a three-stage KYC process, first verifying the identity of our customers, then conducting customer due diligence, and enhanced due diligence for high-risk users.
 This ensures that only trusted customers have access to our platform.
 In addition, personal data is protected by SSL/TLS during transmission and securely encrypted with AES once received.
 Regular audits ensure strict compliance with the GDPR, ensuring the privacy and security of all user information.

 Figure 7.
 Customer Screening and Privacy Protection
 <img width="780" alt="security" src="https://github.com/user-attachments/assets/e2fce034-449f-4202-baa3-2aa2fa569c8e" />